yo525/Youtube_Dowloader/README.md

 # SHADOW DOWNLOADER

-Shadow downloader is a Python program for download Youtube audios(music) from videos or even from each playlist video using Pytube library from python
+Shadow downloader is a Python program for download Youtube audios(music) from videos or even from each playlist video using Pytube library from python.
+You can also download music from Youtube music.

 ## Installation